ninjabyte/ancient-claw-vm/README.md

 Virtual Machine that runs the CLAW bytecode.
 Write once, run... on the microcat.

 Not all CLAW instructions are implemented yet.

-Meaning of the runtime errors:

-1 - Arithmetic exception (divide by zero, ...)

-2 - Stack overflow

-3 - Stack underflow

-5 - Target out of bounds (check all jumps.
-The program must end with END or equivalent conditional end instruction).
+The instruction set is likely to have incompatible changes over time.